tytydraco/yessleep/out/A_Killer_Gave_Us_a_List_of_Instructions_We_Have_to_Follow_or_More_Will_Die_Part_2.md

 I lean back against the flimsy chair, the metal creaking under my weight.
 "I've got a bad feeling about this, Aud," I confess, feeling the weight of each word.
 "It’s like... it’s like that message isn’t just for anyone.
 It’s for us."

 Audrey's eyes narrow, her analytical mind piecing together the unsaid.
-"The Alvarez case?" she murmurs, the name hanging in the air like a cold breath.
+"The Vazquez case?" she murmurs, the name hanging in the air like a cold breath.
 "We came out of that by the skin of our teeth.”

 "Yeah."
 The memory sits heavy in my stomach.
 We'd walked through a nightmare landscape, bodies scattered, a community shattered.